jenlindner/26thycalifornia/docs/index.rst

 .. note::

     This project relies heavily on content delivery network (CDN) versions of popular libraries and fonts.
-If your Internet access is spotty, you'll want to download these files to your computer and check them into your repository.
+If your Internet access is spotty, you'll want to download these files to your computer instead and check them into your repository.

 index.html: Analytics
 ---------------------

-When you set up the skeleton, we made a terrible omission.
+When we set up the skeleton, we made a terrible omission.
 Most real world pages should have some form of analytics.
 That's easy enough to fix.
 Let's add Google analytics to the ``<head> ... </head>``.

 .. code-block:: html